 Mr. Thomas is an Engineering graduate student.
 He lives with his wife and son in Colorado where he is a ward organist.

-I am the Executive Director of OUTreach Resource Center, located in Ogden Utah.
-We work to "save lives of LGBT individuals and transform communities" - which means that my days are filled with challenges and joys as we try to keep all youth safe with their families and not victims of suicide or homelessness.
-I have a Masters of Divinity Degree from Eden Theological Seminary, and have worked as a pastor and chaplain.
-My background also includes degrees in marketing and organizational leadership and I have been involved in church and not-for-profit work for the past 20 years.
-I grew up in Southern Maine, and spent most of my adult life in New York's Hudson Valley.
-I now live in Pleasant View, Utah, have four children, and am engaged to Tori Allen, with a wedding date of June 30 in New York.
+Marian is the Executive Director of OUTreach Resource Center, located in Ogden Utah.
+Where she works to "save lives of LGBT individuals and transform communities" - which means that her days are filled with challenges and joys as she tries to keep all youth safe with their families and not victims of suicide or homelessness.
+Marian has a Masters of Divinity Degree from Eden Theological Seminary, and has worked as a pastor and chaplain.
+Her background also includes degrees in marketing and organizational leadership and she has been involved in church and not-for-profit work for the past 20 years.
+Marian grew up in Southern Maine, and spent most of her adult life in New York's Hudson Valley.
+She now lives in Pleasant View, Utah and has four children.

 Matt Kern was born in Provo, grew up in Orem, and moved way out to Pleasant Grove, Utah.
 He is a new father and has been married and sealed for over 4 years.
 He served a mission in McAllen, Texas, 2005-2007, on the frontera with Mexico where he gained an addiction to gospel study and theological reasoning.
 Thanks to awesome resources like Rationalfaiths, Matt went through Fowler's stages of faith 3-5 in right around 6 months.
 He is currently serving as Deacons Advisor and Scoutmaster in his ward.